Daniel Ojo

-Taiwo Daniel Ojo (born 17 February 2001) is an Italian professional footballer who plays as a defender for National League South club Billericay Town.
+Taiwo Daniel Ojo (born 17 February 2001) is an Italian professional footballer who plays as a defender most recently in the National League South for Billericay Town.

 Career

 Having come through the Charlton Athletic academy, Ojo joined Yeovil Town in June 2017 signing a youth scholarship deal.
 On 6 November 2018, Ojo made his debut for Yeovil in an EFL Trophy 4–0 group stage victory against West Ham United under-23s.
 In December 2018, Ojo was awarded his first professional contract with Yeovil committing him to the club until June 2021.
 On 23 February 2019, Ojo made his English Football League debut in a 1–0 victory over Cambridge United.

 In September 2019, Ojo joined Southern League Division One South club Melksham Town on loan until January 2020.

 On 10 January 2020, Ojo left Yeovil after the club reluctantly agreed to mutually terminate his contract to allow him to be closer to his home in London.

 On 26 August 2021, Ojo signed for National League South side Billericay Town. and joined Cheshunt F.C. on a dual loan registration deal.